 In this tutorial, we’ll dive further into Node.js 20’s most notable updates and enhancements, discussing how they can help you save time during development and produce higher-quality end products.

-With everything out of the way, let’s dig right in and check out what’s new in Node.js 20!
+With everything out of the way, let’s dig right in and check out Node.js 20 new features!

 Released on April 18th, 2023, Node.js 20 is the latest and greatest version and is packed with new and improved features that are guaranteed to please programmers.